 Faewalk

-Like most words in the multi-verse, Faewalk consists of several continents and an archipelago separated by oceans and seas.
+Like most worlds in the multiverse, Faewalk consists of several continents and an archipelago separated by oceans and seas.
 The most interesting continent is the Unfounded because it’s where you can find all the different sentient species of the planet—not because they are from there, but because they aren’t (well, with a few exceptions).
-The Northeast region of the Unfounded—called the Dagger Shores—is the most populated and cliched, making it the ideal location for stories to occur, which has been rather troublesome in recent years as the Discombobulation plagues the world.
-Because of this, this Setting Guide is going to focus on the Dagger Shores, but more information on the rest of the Unfounded, and the world in general, can be found in the official Faewalk Wiki.
+The Northeast region of the Unfounded—called the Dagger Shores—is the most populated and cliched (making it the ideal location for stories to occur), which has been rather troublesome in recent years as the Discombobulation plagues the world.
+Because of this, this Setting Guide is going to focus on the Dagger Shores, but more information on the rest of the Unfounded—and the world in general—can be found in the official Faewalk Wiki, which is always growing.

-Map for the Dagger Shores and NE Unfounded
+Map of the Dagger Shores and NE Unfounded

 Dagger Shores Environment